sandbands/cs-resources/compsci-guide.md

+## **Is Computer Science hard?**

+- Truthfully, the difficulty varies per person.
+It might be intimidating at first, but if you stay consistent with your courses, obtain the information from your resource(s) properly, you'll be on the path to becoming a pro.

+- Practice makes perfect; life is about trial and error.

-How can one make money as a Programmer?
+## **How can one make money as a Programmer?**

 - SaaS (Software as a Service; Google, Discord, YouTube, and Windows Operating Systems are good examples)